shrestha-ajay/AjayShrestha.com/README.md

 &nbsp;

 ## Recently Read Books
-- The Startup of You: Adapt, Take Risks, Grow Your Network, and Transform Your Career, 2022 - by Reid Hoffman, Ben Casnocha
+- The Startup of You: Adapt, Take Risks, Grow Your Network, and Transform Your Career, 2022 - by Reid Hoffman & Ben Casnocha
-- The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations, 2021 - Gene Kim , et al.
+- The DevOps Handbook: How to Create World-Class Agility, Reliability, & Security in Technology Organizations, 2021 - Gene Kim, et al.
 - AI Superpowers: China, Silicon Valley, and the New World Order, 2021 - by Kai-Fu Lee
 - Radical Focus: Achieving Your Most Important Goals with Objectives and Key Results, 2021 - by Christina Wodtke
 - 21 Lessons for the 21st Century, 2019 - by Yuval Noah Harari
 - Sapiens: A Brief History of Humankind, 2018 - by Yuval Noah Harari
 - Atomic Habits: An Easy & Proven Way to Build Good Habits & Break Bad Ones, 2018 - by James Clear
 - A Brief History of Everything, 2017 - by Ken Wilber
+- Zero to One: Notes on Startups, or How to Build the Future, 2014 - by Peter Thiel & Blake Masters
 - The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses, 2011 - by Eric Ries
 - High Output Management, 1995 - by Andrew S. Grove
 \